-So grab your coffee (in a reusable cup, of course ☕😉) and let’s break down how you, as a busy mom, can start living a more sustainable, zero-waste lifestyle — without feeling like you’re failing at motherhood or losing your mind.
+Get your coffee (in a reusable cup obviously!) and let’s chat about how you can start living a more sustainable, zero-waste life as a busy mom, without feeling like you’re failing as a mom or going crazy.

-The official idea is to reduce the amount of trash that ends up in landfills by reusing, recycling, composting, and avoiding single-use products.
-But as moms, we know there will be snack wrappers, the occasional fast-food bag, and last-minute purchases.
+The objective is to minimize the trash going to landfills by reusing, recycling, composting, and avoiding single-use things, official word says.
+However, as mothers, we know there will always be snack wrappers, a fast-food bag now and then, a last-minute purchase.
 And that’s okay.

-Your goal isn’t to produce literally zero trash — it’s to reduce waste wherever possible while keeping your family happy, healthy, and sane.
+The goal is not to produce zero waste.
+The goal is to reduce waste wherever possible while keeping your family happy and sane.

-Thirty days is long enough to build momentum, but short enough to feel doable.
-Instead of trying to change everything at once, we’ll focus on weekly swaps so you can see progress without burnout.
+Thirty days is enough to build some momentum but short enough to seem doable.
+We won't overhaul everything at once.
+We will make weekly swaps so you can see the results without burnout.

-The kitchen is the heart of the home — and also the biggest waste producer.
-From food packaging to disposable cleaning supplies, it’s a major area where small swaps add up fast.
+Kitchen is the heart of the home, as well as the biggest waste producer.
+From food to the cleaner you use, it’s a major space where green swaps add up quickly.

 1. Swap Plastic Wrap for Beeswax Wraps 🐝

-Beeswax wraps are reusable, washable, and keep food fresh without the landfill guilt.
+Beeswax wraps are reusable and washable to keep your food fresh without a landfill guilt.

 2. Ditch Paper Towels for Cloth Towels 🧼